Gluten-Free Yeast Donuts

 Ingredients

-• Gluten-Free Flour with Xanthan Gum recommended for yeast baking: Not all gluten-free flours are created equal.
-You may experience different baking results depending on the gluten-free flour blend you choose.
+• Gluten-free flour with xanthan gum: This is recommended for yeast baking.
+Not all gluten-free flours are created equal, so you may experience different baking results depending on the gluten-free flour blend you choose.
 We recommend Pillsbury or Better Batter Brand.

 • Salt: Enhances the natural flavor of the dough and balances the sweetness.